Smart Dimmer Controlled by Mobile App

 }

-If everything is executed successfully, upon compiling and deploying the code on the microcontroller, the pulse triggered by the ESP32 should align with the peak of the rectifier waveform, thereby synchronizing with the waveform of the power supply, as shown in the image below.
+Once the code was successfully compiled and deployed on the microcontroller, the pulse generated by the ESP32 was observed to align with the peak of the rectifier waveform, thereby remaining synchronized with the power supply waveform, as shown in the image below.

-However, a small adjustment to the previous code is needed to ensure proper operation: extending the TRIAC triggering beyond the calculated time until the next zero-crossing detection.
-This prevents issues related to high brightness levels and timing errors in zero-crossing estimation.
+However, a small adjustment was made to the previous code to ensure proper operation by extending the TRIAC triggering beyond the calculated trigger time until the next zero-crossing detection.
+This modification prevented issues related to high brightness levels and potential timing errors in the zero-crossing estimation.

-For example, if the brightness is set to near 100% and the zero-crossing is miscalculated to occur earlier than it actually does, the TRIAC might be triggered too soon.
-This could result in inadequate current supply to the light, as the TRIAC would stop conducting immediately after the real zero-crossing.
-By maintaining the TRIAC in the triggered state until the next rising edge of the zero-crossing detector, we ensure it remains closed to supply the necessary current for the desired brightness, overcoming any timing inconsistencies.
-Below is the code incorporating these adjustments.
+For example, when the brightness was set close to 100% and the zero-crossing was estimated to occur earlier than it actually did, the TRIAC could be triggered prematurely.
+This situation could lead to an insufficient current being supplied to the load, since the TRIAC would stop conducting immediately after the actual zero-crossing.
+By keeping the TRIAC in the triggered state until the next rising edge of the zero-crossing detector, it was ensured that it remained conducting long enough to supply the required current for the selected brightness, effectively compensating for timing inaccuracies.
+The code implementing these adjustments is shown below:

 1